About Our MFA

 THE UVA MFA PROGRAM

-The University of Virginia's MFA in Creative Writing Program is a three-year graduate program that admits five poets and five fiction writers each academic year.
+The University of Virginia's MFA in Creative Writing Program is a three-year graduate program that, starting in 2023–24, admits four poets and four fiction writers each academic year.
 Students have the option to graduate in two years on an accelerated schedule.
-Our program is full time and residency is required for all years of study.* All of our students receive the same financial support ($20,000 in fellowships and/or wage income each academic year).
+Our program is full time and residency is required for all years of study.* All of our students receive the same financial support (up to $30,000 in fellowships and/or wage income each academic year).

 WHAT MAKES UVA UNIQUE?

 Applicants often ask what makes UVA any different from other MFA programs.
 There are many possible answers, but among our favorites are:

 - All our students receive the same amount of funding, and they do not have to re-compete.
 We believe this promotes collegiality among our students and supportive, constructive workshops.

-- Our students do not teach in their first year, which preserves a significant amount of time for writing—one of the main reasons students go to MFA programs in the first place.
+- Our students do not teach in the fall of their first year, which preserves time for writing—one of the main reasons students go to MFA programs in the first place.
+First-year students teach one creative writing class in the spring.

 - Our students teach creative writing classes in fiction and poetry largely of their own design (they don't just run a discussion section of a larger course or do freshman comp).